Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

 ## Configure a deployment manifest for the nested IoT Edge

 A deployment manifest is a JSON document that describes which modules to deploy to the IoT Edge device.
-For more information about how deployment manifests work and how to create them, see [Understand how IoT Edge modules can be used, configured, and reused](../iot-edge/module-composition.md).
+For more information about how deployment manifests work and how to create them, see [Understand how IoT Edge modules can be used, configured, and reused](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition?view=iotedge-2020-11#:~:text=The%20IoT%20Edge%20agent%20module,should%20be%20created%20and%20managed.).

 To deploy the connected registry module using the Azure CLI, save the following deployment manifest locally as a `.json` file.

-[!IMPORTANT] In the following deployment manifest, the IP address `10.16.7.4` is the IP address of the device hosting parent connected registry.
-Make sure you replace this IP address with the one your parent device uses.
+[!IMPORTANT] In the following deployment manifest, $upstream will be used as the IP or FQDN of the device hosting parent connected registry.
+However $upstream is not supported in env variable.
+The connected registry need read env variable ACR_PARENT_GATEWAY_ENDPOINT to get the parent gateway endpoint.
+Instead of using $upstream, connected registry supports dynamically resolving the IP or FQDN from another env variable.
+On the nested IoT, there's env variable $IOTEDGE_PARENTHOSTNAME on lower level that is equal to IP or FQDN of the parent device.
+We can pass this env variable as the value of ACR_PARENT_GATEWAY_ENDPOINT to avoid hardcode the parent IP or FQDN.

 ```json
 {